Cognirush-Labs-LLP/icompress-win/README.md

 ## 💖 Support Development

 If you find this project helpful, consider supporting its development.
 Test, Report Bugs, or just share it with friends!

+Please read [LICENSE](./LICENSE) and [NOTICE.txt](./NOTICE.txt).
+If you're sharing a custom build, just make sure to remove the Cognirush Labs support email or contact links, otherwise folks might email/contact me about something I didn't build, and I won't be able to help (or worse, give them the wrong advice).
+Appreciate the understanding!

 Also, your donation helps keep the project active and maintained.
 [☕ Donate via PayPal](https://www.paypal.com/paypalme/Yogendrasinh)